ispc-lab/ACM-Net/README.md

 python main_act.py
 ```

-Note that you can configure your own hyper-parameters in `config/model_config.py`
+You can configure your own hyper-parameters in `config/model_config.py`

 To test your model, you can run following command: